wonghongkeat/TGC-frontEnd-assignment1/README.md

 ## fonts
 Font chosen for the website is: [Stalinist One](https://fonts.google.com/specimen/Stalinist+One)

-Although it is an unconventional font to use nut after some consideration, I think the font dicpicts nicely the spirit of a Ninja and the advanturer spirit in the sport.
+Although it is an unconventional font to use but after some consideration, I think the font dicpicts nicely the spirit of a Ninja and the advanturer spirit in the sport.

 ## Image
 All pictures image used are directly sourced from the coach himself with his approval for usage.